-Apple has utilized modem products of one of our competitors in some of its devices rather than our products, and solely utilized one of our competitors' products in several of its prior device launches.
-In December 2019, Apple acquired Intel's modem assets and is developing its own modem products using those assets.
-Accordingly, we expect Apple to use its own modem products, rather than our products, in some or all of its future devices.
+Apple has in the past utilized modem products of one of our competitors, rather than our products, for certain device launches.
+Additionally, in December 2019, Apple acquired Intel's modem assets, and in February 2025, Apple launched a device that uses its own internally developed modem products, rather than our products.
+We expect that Apple will increasingly use its own modem products, rather than our products, in its future devices, which will have a significant negative impact on our QCT revenues, results of operations and cash flows.